 - Claritin D Allergy Pills

-- Something for the tummy – nothing worse than stomach problems on a plane.
+- Something for the tummy, not much is worse than a stomach issue on a plane

 - Any meds I may be on at the time